Cádiz Gay Travel

 Firstly, Cádiz is extremely cheap.
 On the extreme low-end, you can get a shared Airbnb rental for less than $30 USD per night!
 The best part of Cádiz is undoubtedly the Old City, which is the northernmost segment of the peninsula.

-Some of the best the Cádiz Airbnb rentals are in the Old City.
+Some of the best the Cádiz vacation rentals are in the Old City.
 This is the main part of town that bustles with restaurants and contains the historic sites.
 It’s beautiful.